pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/28_Renderlet.md

 | `subtype`  | string                 | The subtype of the element assigned to the renderlet (folder, image, link, page, classname, ...) |
 | `type`     | string                 | The type of the element assigned to the renderlet (document,asset,object)                        |

-If you have defined custom parameters to the renderlet configuration you can access them also with `$this->getParam`.
+If you have defined any custom parameters on the renderlet configuration you can access them also with `$this->getParam()`.

 ## Example

-The code below, shows how to use renderlet to create gallery based on it.
+The code below shows how to use renderlet to create gallery based on it.

-### Specify the renderlet editable in a template
+### Specify the Renderlet Editable in a Template

-* controller - a controller which contains action responsible for renderlet
-* action - that action could for example put assets models to the view

 ```php
 <section id="renderlet-gallery">